Eastern Chipmunk

 Ecological niche

-Due to their hording habit, these rodents prevent seed dispersal of plant, which they store.
-Nevertheless, sometimes they scatter-hoard, helping disperse seeds of various plants.
+Due to their hoarding habit, these rodents prevent seed dispersal of plants, which they store.
+Nevertheless, sometimes they scatter hoard, helping disperse seeds of various plants.
 In addition, they are key dispersers of fungi spores throughout their range.
-And finally, being common and widespread, the Eastern chipmunks are an important prey species for local predators.
+Finally, being common and widespread, the Eastern chipmunks are an important prey species for local predators.

 Fun Facts for Kids

-• In order to come out their underground burrows in spring, these rodents often have to dig through up to a meter of snow.
+• To come out of their underground burrows in spring, these rodents often have to dig through up to a meter of snow.

 • The world's most famous chipmunks are probably Chip 'n' Dale - two cartoon characters, created by Walt Disney.

-• These diligent animals are able to collect large amounts of food in short periods of time: one chipmunk can gather as many as 165 acorns per day.
+• These diligent animals can collect large amounts of food in short periods of time: one chipmunk can gather as many as 165 acorns per day.

 • A chipmunk takes about 75 breaths per minute on average.